pHrfo/numerical-methods-implementations/README.md

 Developed by Pedro Henrique Carvalho.

 ## Requirements
 Requires C++ with QT Creator IDE.
-To execute any of the projects, just import the .qt file to the IDE and run.
+To execute any of the projects, just import the .pro file to the IDE and run.